 $ cargo run needle haystack

-...snip...
+--snip--

 ["target/debug/minigrep", "needle", "haystack"]

-You may notice that the first value in the vector is "target/debug/minigrep", which is the name of our binary.
-This matches the behavior of the arguments list in C, and lets programs use the name by which they were invoked in their execution.
-It’s convenient to have access to the program name in case we want to print it in messages or change behavior of the program based on what command line alias was used to invoke the program, but for the purposes of this chapter we’re going to ignore it and only save the two arguments we need.
+Notice that the first value in the vector is "target/debug/minigrep", which is the name of our binary.
+This matches the behavior of the arguments list in C, letting programs use the name by which they were invoked in their execution.
+It’s often convenient to have access to the program name in case we want to print it in messages or change behavior of the program based on what command line alias was used to invoke the program.
+But for the purposes of this chapter, we’ll ignore it and save only the two arguments we need.

 Saving the Argument Values in Variables

-Printing out the value of the vector of arguments has illustrated that the program is able to access the values specified as command line arguments.
-Now we need to save the values of the two arguments in variables so that we can use the values throughout the rest of the program.
-Let’s do that as shown in Listing 12-2:
+Printing the value of the vector of arguments illustrated that the program is able to access the values specified as command line arguments.
+Now we need to save the values of the two arguments in variables so we can use the values throughout the rest of the program.
+We do that in Listing 12-2:

-Filename: src/main.rs
+src/main.rs

 use std::env;